 4 East Lincoln SpeedwayStanleySee on map

 East Lincoln Speedway is a tight-cornered third-mile dirt oval that is co-owned by Ray Evernham, who was Jeff Gordon’s crew chief before engineering Dodge’s NASCAR return.
 Limited sportsman, open-wheel modifieds, late models, micro-sprints and U.S. Legends are the weekly divisions on Saturday nights from April through September.
 The track doesn’t forget about its youngest fans.
 Treats and events, such as bicycle races complete with trophies, are offered weekly for children.

 5 Fayetteville Motor SpeedwayFayettevilleSee on map

 Late models are the top division at Fayetteville Motor Speedway, a small half-mile dirt oval where Dale Earnhardt won several races.
-Starting in March, Saturday nights here are race nights.
+Saturday nights here are race nights.
 The regular racing program also includes open-wheel modifieds, super street and pure stocks.

 6 Hickory Motor Speedway